fsnader/escalation-system/README.md

-# Xcale uP - Sistema de gestão de acionamentos
+# Xcale uP - Incidents management system

-Desenvolvido por:
+Developed by:
 - Felipe Nader
 - Rodolfo Leopoldino

-# Preview do Sistema
+# System Preview
 ![picture alt](./docs/preview.gif)

-# Arquitetura da Solução
+# Solution's architecture
 ![picture alt](./docs/escalation-system.png)

 # Front-end
-SPA desenvolvido em Vue.JS e Vuetify
+A single page application developed using Vue.JS and Vuetify

 # Back-end
-Aplicação Serverless desenvolvida em Azure Functions, Azure Durable Functions e MongoDB
+Serverless application, developed using Azure Functions, Azure Durable Functions and MongoDB

-## Fluxo de Escalonamento de incidentes
+## Incidents Scaling flow
 ![picture alt](./docs/fluxo_acionamento.png)

-## Cadastro de Funcionários
+## Employees CRUD
-Azure Functions com triggers HTTP para operações de cadastro e busca de funcionários.
+HTTP Triggers to create, edit, update and delete employees

-## Cadastro de Times
+## Teams CRUD
-Azure Functions com triggers HTTP para operações de cadastro e busca de Times.
-Nesse endpoint é possível cadastrar o time, a lista de membros do time, seus dados de contato e o próximo time que deve ser acionado caso nenhum dos membros desse time esteja disponível.
+HTTP Triggers to create, edit, update and delete teams.
+On this endpoint is possible to find a team, list its members, their contact information and the next team that will be called if any of it's team members accept the call.

-## Escalamento de Incidentes
+## Incidents Scaling
-Azure Durable Functions responsáveis por fazer o fluxo de escalonamento dos chamados e acionamento via telefone.
-Esse fluxo também funciona como o endpoint de cadastro do incidente.
+Azure Durable Functions responsible for scheduling calls and triggering via telephone.
+This flow also serves as the incident registration endpoint.

-## Acompanhamento de Incidentes
+## Incident Tracking
-Azure Functions com triggers HTTP que retornam informações úteis sobre o incidente
+Azure Functions with HTTP triggers that return useful information about the incident